 Pema has worked at Wisdom since 1998.
 A former Fulbright scholar at Harvard University, Pema has served as the chairman of the board of directors for the Tibetan Association of Boston, and has served in various capacities—as principal, headmaster, and teacher of Tibetan language, literature, and history—at schools in the Tibetan Children’s Village, and as principal and administrator at the Institute for Buddhist Dialectics Dolmaling, both in Dharamsala, India.
 He has published many books in Tibetan, including poetry, fiction and nonfiction, and translations of works by Dr. Gene Sharp and Charles Dickens.
 He lives in Somerville, Massachusetts, with his family.

 Alexandra joined Wisdom in 2017 and holds an MA (Hons) in History from the University of Edinburgh and an MA in Transnational Studies from University College London.
 Her dissertations involved research in the social import of Chinese garden construction and the restructuring of identity among post-war Balkan emigrants.
-She has practiced largely Zen meditation for several years.
+She has practiced largely Zen and Pure Land meditation for several years.
 Before working at Wisdom, she volunteered with Endometriosis UK, National Trust Scotland, and Health in Mind UK.
 She enjoys aikido, painting, languages, and cooking and is the proud owner of a yellow kayak.

 THE WISDOM BOARD